Customer Service KPIs - The Key Metrics To Track

-Key Performance Indicators (KPIs) are critical for customer service departments because they’re often the first contact point for potential customers.
-Measuring your customer service performance gives you access to some of the most important leading KPI indicators, which in turn will go on to influence things like your sales and your customer retention.
+Customer Service KPIs are measurable values used by Customer Service Teams to track and determine their progress on specific business objectives.
+These KPIs help determine how well Customer Service Teams are performing.
+Measuring your customer service performance gives you access to some of the most important leading KPI indicators for your business.
+These, in turn, will go on to influence things like your sales and your customer retention.
 Additionally, it will help you to manage your customer service team more efficiently, potentially reducing cost and driving increased job satisfaction.

-For each KPI, we’ve provided you with a brief description of why you may want to use it.
-We suggest you pick at least 2 or 3 KPIs for each of you strategic focus areas Below you will find a list of teams for which we’ll be providing examples of KPIs, followed by the 12 customer service KPI examples.
+We've been compiling everything you need know about KPIs as part of our KPI mini-series.
+This post is a small supplement to that series, which provides 12 of the most common customer service KPIs, we also include a brief description of why you may want to use each.
+We suggest you pick at least 2 KPIs for each of your key business objectives.
+Below you will find a list of teams for which we’ll be providing examples of KPIs for.

 Check back regularly, or subscribe to our e-mail list to be the first to hear when your team goes live in the mini-series.